-It is unusual but possible for or any gastrointestinal bloating to indicate that there is fluid collecting inside your belly.
-Actually this is not bloating, it’s a potential medical emergency and what you think is bloating, we’ll call simply “distension.”
+It is unusual but possible for any gastrointestinal bloating to indicate there is fluid collecting inside your belly.
+This is not bloating.
+It is a potential medical emergency, and what you think is bloating, we’ll call “distension.”
 It could mean an infection such as hepatitis or even cancer.
 It could mean bowel obstruction from scars caused by prior surgery or “adhesions” from ongoing inflammatory bowel disorder.
-If you have sudden gastrointestinal distention please see a doctor ASAP!
+If you have sudden gastrointestinal distention, please see a doctor ASAP!

 Does bloating occur without other GI tract symptoms?

 Not usually.
-If so, it is usually due to SIBO or food sensitivities which will be discussed shortly.
-I’ll be talking about all sorts of GI issues including gas and constipation; two other symptoms commonly associated with bloating.
+If so, it is typically due to SIBO or food sensitivities which I’ll address shortly.
+I’ll review all sorts of GI issues including gas and constipation; two other symptoms commonly associated with bloating.
 Lower intestinal gas is the primary symptom associated with bloating.
-Constipation is #2 and often helped with proper “GI hygiene” measures which will be outlined below.
-Note that toxin issues (biotoxins like mold or lyme or heavy metals) are beyond the scope of this article, but toxin issues are associated with a host of GI ailments.
+Constipation is second and often helped with proper “GI hygiene” measures.
+Note that toxin issues (biotoxins like mold or Lyme or heavy metals) are beyond the scope of this article, but toxin issues are associated with a host of GI ailments.

-General “Gut Hygiene” Measures: How to Reduce Bloating:the Basics
+General “Gut Hygiene” Measures: How to Reduce Bloating (Basics)

 Chewing is the first stage of the digestive process.
-This is when enzymes first kick in from your salivary glands, making it easier on your stomach.
-After a certain age or if you have even minor reflux disease (heartburn AKA “GERD”) can cause bloating and you will need good digestive enzymes- and sometimes betaine too.
-I’ll get more into this in the next section.
-Anyway, chew your food well as “job one.”
+Enzymes kick in from your salivary glands making it easier on your stomach.
+Aging or having even a minor reflux disease (heartburn AKA “GERD”) can cause bloating and you will need good digestive enzymes and sometimes betaine too.
+So, “job one” is to chew your food thoroughly.

-Eat enough soluble and insoluble fiber to keep your colon “moving along”.
-This works out to 25-30 grams per day.
-No, I can’t keep up with this, either- so I personally take a multi-fiber supplement powder and add it to my morning reds/greens drink.
-You want to consume both soluble and insoluble fiber.
-What I mean by that is you want to eat a combination of “roughage” or soluble fiber (such as sprouted amaranth), and insoluble fiber (such as organic apples with their skins) on a daily basis.
-Cruciferous vegetables are not only high in fiber, they aid in the detoxification process, so they should be part of each day’s intake.
+In addition, eat enough soluble and insoluble fiber (25-30 grams per day) to keep your colon “moving along.”
+I take a multi-fiber supplement powder and add it to my morning reds/greens drink.
+You’ll want to eat a combination of “roughage” or soluble fiber (such as sprouted amaranth) and insoluble fiber (such as organic apples with their skins) on a daily basis.
+Cruciferous vegetables are not only high in fiber, but they aid in the detoxification process and should be part of each day’s intake.

-You want to hydrate well-meaning just make sure your urine is clear.
-Too much fiber added all at once will cause constipation.
+Hydrate well which just means make sure your urine is clear.
+Too much fiber added at once will cause constipation.
 Add fiber slowly and make sure you add more water or fluids to your diet, too.
-The combination of hydration & fiber keeps the rhythm of the GI tract moving correctly.
+The combination of hydration and fiber keeps the rhythm of the GI tract moving correctly.